MikeAustin71/ianatzformatInfo/README.md

 #### b.
 Record the Target Time Zone Version Number

 Make a note of the desired time zone version.
-Time zone version numbers are expressed as a 4-digit year followed by a character.
+Time zone version numbers are expressed as a 4-digit year followed by a single, lower case, alphabetic character.
 Example: **2019c**.
 This version number **2019c** will be used in all the following examples.
 Be sure to substitute your version number for **2019c** in the examples below.